gumtreeerkin/gumtreeerkin/README.md

-# gumtreeerkin
+# Gumtreeerkin
 It is a simple java application which answers the questions in the gumtree code challange.

-# installation
+# Installation
-java 7 and maven is required to install the application run:
+Java 7 and maven is required to install the application.
+Run:

 mvn clean install  assembly:single